itsmechlark/devise-auth0/README.md

 #### Devise configuration

-First of all, you have to configure the creadentials to validate the authentication.
+First of all, you have to configure the credentials to validate the authentication.
 You can do it in the devise initializer:

 ```ruby
 Devise.setup do |config|